Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 For those who crave something a bit more indulgent, consider pairing your casserole with creamy mashed potatoes or buttery garlic bread.

-IN THE FREEZER: You can freeze this unstuffed stuffed pepper casserole using freezer bags or containers for up to 2 months.
+IN THE FREEZER: You can freeze this unstuffed stuffed pepper casserole using freezer bags or containers for up to two months.

 Allow the casserole to thaw in the fridge overnight before reheating for an easy meal.